-The National Highway Traffic Safety Administration (NHTSA) said that its Office of Defects Investigation has expanded the probe to include both the airbag manufacturer and six automakers that use the potentially defective devices in their vehicles — Fiat Chrysler, Honda, Hyundai, Kia, Mitsubishi and Toyota.
+The National Highway Traffic Safety Administration (NHTSA) said that its Office of Defects Investigation has expanded the probe to include both the airbag manufacturer and six automakers that use the potentially defective devices in their vehicles — Fiat Chrysler, Honda, Hyundai, Kia, Mitsubishi, and Toyota.

-The investigation now covers about 12.3 million vehicles from model-years 2010 to 2019, several top-selling models such as the Toyota Corolla, Hyundai Sonata, Jeep Compass and Kia Forte.
+The investigation now covers about 12.3 million vehicles from model years 2010 to 2019, several top-selling models such as the Toyota Corolla, Hyundai Sonata, Jeep Compass, and Kia Forte.

 NHTSA says the ZF TRW airbag failures may be caused by an electronic defect.
 Investigators suspect electrical interference from nearby wiring could cause the airbags to fail.
-In the event of a crash, electrical signals sent from crash sensors to the electronic component that controls the airbag could overstress and damage the driver- and passenger-side airbags units, potentially causing them to fail.
+In the event of a crash, electrical signals sent from crash sensors to the electronic component that controls the airbag could overstress and damage the driver- and passenger-side airbag units, potentially causing them to fail.

-Investigators say the same electronic component (the application specific integrated circuit, or ASIC) that controls the airbags also controls the seatbelt pre-tensioners.
+Investigators say the same electronic component (the application-specific integrated circuit, or ASIC) that controls the airbags also controls the seatbelt pre-tensioners.
 As a result, seatbelts in the affected vehicles may fail to function properly in a crash.